-- EXFOLIATE & MASSAGE: The Scalp Exfoliator and Massager is a multi-tasking marvel with dual teeth that help to detox the scalp...
+- Exfoliate & Massage: This hair massager is a multi-tasking marvel with dual teeth that help detox the scalp, clear product...

 This brush has prongs that conform to the shape of the head.
 The longer ones help exfoliate the scalp, while the shorter ones are designed to stimulate pressure points in the scalp.

 The total effect is that you can do an even massage of your entire head, and whether your hair is thin or thick, it helps remove dandruff.
 The brush is ergonomic and well-priced.

 Best for Scalps that Itch: Briogeo Scalp Revival Stimulating Therapy Massager